jgm/peg-markdown/README.markdown

 peg-markdown is written and maintained by John MacFarlane (jgm on github), with significant contributions by Ryan Tomayko (rtomayko).
-It is released under the GPL; see LICENSE for details.
+It is released under both the GPL and the MIT license; see LICENSE for details.

 Installing
 ==========